krishaamer/green-filter-research/research/literature/sustainability.md

 #### Overconsumption {#overconsumption}

+Overconsumption is one of the main drivers of climate change (Renee Cho, 2020).
+Ivanova et al. (2020): “Around 2/3 of global GHG emissions are directly and indirectly linked to household consumption, with a global average of about 6 tonnes CO2 equivalent per capita.”

+Overconsumption is also one of the root causes of plastic pollution.
+Ford et al. (2022) and Lavers, Bond and Rolsky (2022) suggest strong linkage of climate change and marine plastic pollution “along with other stressors that threaten the resilience of species and habitats sensitive to both climate change and plastic pollution”.

+-   Overconsumption and underinvestment.

 -   Ianole and Cornescu (2013) debate on overconsumption is so polarized, it’s difficult to have a meaningful discussion of the topic.

 -   Overconsumption is one of the root causes of climate change
--   Ivanova et al. (2020): “Around 2/3 of global GHG emissions are directly and indirectly linked to household consumption, with a global average of about 6 tonnes CO2 equivalent per capita.”

 -   Cities are responsible for 80% of the emissions Rosales Carreón and Worrell (2018)
--   Overconsumption is also one of the root causes of marine plastic pollution.
-Ford et al. (2022) and Lavers, Bond and Rolsky (2022) suggest strong linkage of climate change and marine plastic pollution “along with other stressors that threaten the resilience of species and habitats sensitive to both climate change and plastic pollution”.

 -   Moberg et al. (2019) reports daily human activities emission contribution on average in France, Germany, Norway and Sweden:

 | Emission Share | Category |